How to Set Up Carrier Voicemail on an Android Phone

-If you haven’t yet done it, set up voice mail on your phone — even if you plan on using another voice mail service, such as Google Voice.
-That’s because carrier voice mail remains a valid and worthy fallback option for when those other services don’t work.
+If you haven’t yet done it, set up voicemail on your phone.
+Do so even if you plan on using another voicemail service, such as Google Voice.
+That’s because carrier voicemail remains a valid and worthy fallback option when those other services don’t work.

 Choose My Carrier, if it isn’t chosen already.